 6 Conclusion

-In this paper, we introduced the new CGGM-2 model which is entirely based on CSES data.
+In this paper, we introduced the new CGGM-2 model based on CSES data.
 This model represents a significant advancement over its predecessor, CGGM.
 CGGM-2 now covers a longer period of more than six years, describes the non-linear temporal evolution of the main field using order 6 B-splines up to degree and order 13, and extends the description of the internal field up to degree and order 45 to account for the lithospheric field.
 This allowed us to propose IGRF-14 candidate models for DGRF-2020, IGRF-2025 and SV-2025-2030.
 Comprehensive comparisons of this CGGM-2 model with the CHAOS-7.18 model and the final IGRF-14 model confirms that boom deformation and high-latitude magnetic field disturbances on the CSES satellite introduce discrepancies in the main field for degrees 2 and 3, as well as in the lithospheric field.
 This turns out to limit the quality of our DGRF-2020 and IGRF-2025 candidate models which nevertheless perform reasonnably well compared to other candidate models.
 This situation is expected to be improved in the future thanks to the upcoming CSES-02 satellite (to be launched in June 2025), which will mitigate disturbances in the current high latitude dataset.
 Despite the present drawbacks, the CGGM-2 model does a good job at predicting the temporal variations of the geomagnetic field.
 Indeed, our SV-2025-2030 candidate model turns out to perform very well among all IGRF-14 SV-2025-2030 candidate models, displaying very little disagreement with the final IGRF SV model.

 Using the CGGM-2 model, we also examined the evolution of the geomagnetic field intensity between 2018 and 2025.
 This analysis showed that CSES succeeds at capturing the fact that the South Atlantic Anomaly (SAA) region continues to exhibit significant changes, with a further decrease in magnetic field intensity within the secondary minimum region around the 0° meridian.
-These findings underscore the potential of the CSES mission for geomagnetic field modeling and the benefits of its revisiting orbits.
+These findings underscore the potential of the CSES mission for geomagnetic field modeling and the likely benefits of its revisiting orbits.

 Declarations